Aefr41/ros-rankings/docs/data_sources.md

 - **Sleeper** – A JSON dump of player metadata (position, team, bye week and injury status) is expected at `data/sleeper_players.json`.

-Each scraper gracefully handles missing data by writing placeholder files so the ranking engine can still run even if a source is temporarily unavailable.
+Each scraper handles missing data gracefully.
+If a request fails and previous output exists, the scraper keeps the existing file and prints a warning.
+A placeholder file is written only when no prior data is available so the ranking engine can continue.